MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab1_Navigate_finance_and_operations_apps.md

     - Password: `pass@word1`

+1. This lab has been configured to automatically provision your admin user account.
+Once complete, Edge will open automatically and prompt you to sign in and you can log in with the provided credentials found under the Resources tab.
+If this process fail please review the note below.
+Otherwise you may move forward with the lab.

+    >On the Desktop, double click AdminUserProvisioning.
+In the Email Address field enter username from **Resources** and then click Submit.
+Wait for the prompt to advise Admin user successfully updated to… and then click OK.

 1.  **Microsoft Edge** will open the Finance & Operations URL: <https://usnconeboxax1aos.cloud.onebox.dynamics.com>

 1. Sign in using the Username and Password provided in the **Resources** menu.

 ### Navigate finance and operations apps